Register

 Another official driving test related

-When driving between sunset and sunrise, what is the purpose of the ADAS “Night vision assistant” system?
+What is the purpose of the ADAS “Fatigue detection” system?

 Do you want to take the official DGT tests?